ericsink/SQLitePCL.raw/README.md

 For all practical purposes, it's impossible.  :-)

 But if you're dying to try it, look at gen\_build.cs.
 It's a script which generates the build system.
-I build everything on Windows.
+The main build happens on Windows.
 The script will expect you to have Visual Studio 2012 *and* Visual Studio 2013, the latter with Update 2 installed for the Phone 8.1 stuff.
 You also need the Xamarin stuff installed.
 And the relevant Android SDK(s).

+The Mac stuff has to build, er, on a Mac.  gen\_build.exe will generate a build\_mac.sh file which needs to be run on a Mac.
+The resulting assemblies are actually committed to the repository so the main build process can use them.
+Run apple/libs/mac/cp\_mac.ps1 to copy the necessary files over to the bld directory.

+Builds for sqlite and sqlcipher for Mac, iOS, and Android also happen on a Mac.
+See the sh files in the apple directory.
+On Android, run ndk-build in android/sqlite3.

 ## Which PCL profile is supported?